allenai/HyBayes/docs/MANUAL.md

 3  [-0.057870370370370385, 0.057870370370370385]  1.376417
 4    [-0.04822530864197532, 0.04822530864197532]  1.312773
 *********************************************************************************

 ```
-Notice the BF of around 1.72 in the first line.
+Notice the BF of almost 1 (i.e., very neutral) in the first line.
 You may refer to the link given above to interpret this value.